Children must come to TCG with the correct clothing, in order to help them to make the most of this wonderful outdoors’ environment.

 TCG is very much within its natural surroundings and all of our children spend a great deal of time out of doors throughout the year.
 This is a core part of our ethos and means our staff and children experience, and learn to appreciate, the vagaries of nature - whether that be wind, rain, frost, snow or hot sun!

-It is essential that children, especially those aged 2 and over who are in our Walled Garden, or who attend our Small School, come dressed appropriately for the seasons.
+It is essential that children, especially those aged 28 months+ who are in our Walled Garden, or who attend our Small School, come dressed appropriately for the seasons.
 Quite simply our experience tells us that children who have the right clothing, as per our kit list, are happy and can make the most of any day and any weather.
 The opposite is also true.

 A pair of inside slippers (no laces please)

 Age-appropriate warm 3-season sleeping bag if they sleep - we have mattresses (see Little Trekkers or Vango).

 Base-layer: thermals (Merino wool from Mountain Warehouse/Go Outdoors are excellent value)

 Next bottom layer: Fleece or other warm tracksuit bottom/fleece/joggers.